benhannel/asst5-1/README.md

 Section 5 details a simple word count application that also serves as a warmup exercise.

-Section 6 shows how to reimplement PageRank from Assignment 4 in Spark.
+Section 6 will take you through a re-implementation of the PageRank algorithm from Assignment 4 in Spark.

 ## 1) Setting up a stand-alone Spark Instance
 Download and install Spark 2.3.4 on your machine or Myth (you can use `wget`): `wget http://mirrors.sonic.net/apache/spark/spark-2.3.4/spark-2.3.4-bin-hadoop2.7.tgz`